alvwashere/alv_boilerplate/README.md

 <h1 align='center'> Experienced Developer?
 Try this!.</h1>

 <p align='center'>
   <strong> If you want to have the best performance possible and you understand at least the basics of developing, you could also head to the <code>framework.lua</code> on both the client side and server side, remove all of the code there and add a shared script to the <code>fxmanifest.lua</code> with your frameworks import file, if it supports one.
-The frameworks in here by default all support imports.</strong><br><br>
+The frameworks in here by default all support imports.
+This is only really recommended if the resource you're utilising the template for only supports one framework.</strong><br><br>
 </p>

 <h1 align='center'> Need Support?</h1>